-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary Cortez, a company incorporated on June 21, 2006 in Nevada, USA.
+These condensed consolidated interim financial statements include the accounts of the Company and its wholly owned subsidiary Cortez, a company incorporated on June 21, 2006 in Nevada, USA.

 Inter-company balances and transactions, including unrealized income and expenses arising from intercompany transactions, are eliminated on consolidation.